Reviews You Can Rely On

 Our Analysis and Test Results

-The Brita Large 10-Cup Pitcher stands out with its extra-large capacity, making it a solid choice for anyone who drinks a lot of water or just wants to refill less often.
-It's a simple, straightforward design that fits easily in most fridge doors, and it uses standard Brita filters, which is handy if you're already invested in that ecosystem.
-While the pitcher's design is straightforward and reliable, its filtration is just as basic—fine for everyday tap water, but not a substitute for more robust systems if you have serious health concerns.
+The Brita Large 10-Cup Pitcher is a simple, straightforward design that fits easily in most fridge doors, and it uses standard Brita filters, which is handy if you're already invested in that ecosystem.
+While the pitcher's design is straightforward and reliable, its filtration is basic at best.
+It's fine for everyday tap water, but not a substitute for more robust systems if you draw water from a well or live near an industrial site.

 Critical Contaminant Removal